 Saturday classes present a valuable opportunity for teens to develop and hone their studio art skills under the guidance of PAFA faculty.
 Open to high school students currently enrolled in 9th - 12th grades.
 All levels welcome.
 Ten-week studio courses are available for 1.0 undergraduate credit (for a grade and appropriate credit that would appear on a PAFA transcript, if requested), or for non-credit.

-- Registration, Policy Information and Additional Resources - credit information, PAFA accreditation, and transcript requests
+- Registration, Policy Information and Additional Resources - information about academic credit, how to obtain a transcript

 - Additional Course Offerings - high school student enrollment in adult Continuing Education classes